electron-userland/electron-builder/docs/auto-update.md

 You can use a private repository for updates with electron-updater by setting the `GH_TOKEN` environment variable (on user machine) and `private` option.
 If `GH_TOKEN` is set, electron-updater will use the GitHub API for updates allowing private repositories to work.

+!!! warning
-Only for [very special](https://github.com/electron-userland/electron-builder/issues/1393#issuecomment-288191885) cases — not intended and not suitable for all users.
+    Private GitHub provider only for [very special](https://github.com/electron-userland/electron-builder/issues/1393#issuecomment-288191885) cases — not intended and not suitable for all users.

+!!! note
-**Note:** The GitHub API currently has a rate limit of 5000 requests per user per hour.
+    The GitHub API currently has a rate limit of 5000 requests per user per hour.
 An update check uses up to 3 requests per check.

-### Events
+## Events

 The `autoUpdater` object emits the following events: